thomasdorlo/thomasdorlo/content/home/teaching.md

 <ul><li>[x] International Conference on Elimination of Visceral Leishmaniasis </li></ul> | 28-30 Nov 2018 | Delhi, India | *Invited speaker*
 <ul><li>[x] World Conference on Pharmacology </li></ul> | 1-7 Jul 2018 | Kyoto, Japan | *Invited speaker*

-This is an example of using the *custom* widget to create your own homepage section.

-To remove this section, either delete `content/home/teaching.md` or edit the frontmatter of the file to deactivate the widget by setting `active = false`.